tskit-dev/tskit/docs/data-model.md

 and errors may not occur until certain operations are attempted.
 These are documented below.

-At the tree-sequence level, we require that the coordinate space has a finite, strictly positive length; that is, the `sequence_length` attribute must be a finite value greater than zero.

 The Python API also provides tools that can transform a collection of tables into a valid collection of tables, so long as they are logically consistent, see {ref}`sec_tables_api_creating_valid_tree_sequence`.